 5 Popular Attractions To Check Out While In Lyon, France

-Lyon, France – it’s the country’s second biggest city, situated between Paris and Marseille.
+Lyon, France – it’s the second biggest city in France, situated between Paris and Marseille.
 Although it’s regarded as the gastronomy capital of the country, there are fewer restaurants than attractions for tourists to see.

 In 1992, due to the plethora of cultural and historical sites, the city was acknowledged as a UNESCO World Heritage Site.
 Some regions that were included in the “Historical Site” were the Presqu’ile and Renaissance district and the Roman district Fourviere.